jonasbkarlsson/ev_smart_charging/README.md

 Please replace the contents of `action:` with suitable contents for your charger.

-### Exmaple of automation to inform when the EV is connected to the charger
+### Example of automation to inform when the EV is connected to the charger
 ```
 alias: EV Connected
 description: ""